-During the Renaissance, “Old Master” Leonardo da Vinci produced an unprecedented amount of work.
+Leonardo da Vinci produced an unprecedented amount of work during the Italian Renaissance.
 Among his famously eclectic—and seemingly endless—portfolio, there are three creations that stand out from the rest: the Mona Lisa (a painted portrait), the Vitruvian Man (a scientific drawing), and The Last Supper (a biblical fresco).

-Since its completion in the end of the 15th century, The Last Supper has captivated audiences with its impressively large scale, unique composition, and mysterious subject matter.
-Here, we take a look at this world-famous work of art, exploring its history and unpacking the characteristics that have come to define it.
+Since its completion at the end of the 15th century, The Last Supper has captivated audiences.
+Its impressively large scale, unique composition, and mysterious subject matter have made it one of the most famous Renaissance paintings.
+Here, we take a closer look at this fresco, exploring its history and unpacking the characteristics that have come to define it.

 In 1495, Leonardo da Vinci was commissioned by Ludovico Sforza—the Duke of Milan and a longtime patron of the artist—to paint a 15 by 29-foot mural for the Dominican convent of Santa Maria delle Grazie in Milan as a part of a renovation project.